wework/wework.github.io/_drafts/bridging-digital-and-physical.markdown

 ### WeEnclose

 It was at this point that Emiliano on our physical technology team approached me with a proposal.
 He and I had worked together during our last hack-a-thon.
 Our team had integrated a WiFi enabled infrared sensor with our conference room system.
-He wanted to deploy the system, but couldn't find a case that would fit the motley assortment of circuitboards:
+He wanted to field-test the sensor, but couldn't find a case that would fit the motley assortment of circuitboards:

 ![circuitry](/images/makerbot/circuitry.jpg)